-In the late 1930s it was discovered by that colchicine inhibits the formation of spindle fibers and temporarily arrests mitosis at the anaphase stage (Blakeslee, 1937).
-At this point, the chromosomes have replicated, but cell division has not yet taken place resulting in polyploid cells.
-Other mitotic inhibitors, including oryzalin, trifluralin, amiprophos-methyl, and N2O gas have also been identified and used as doubling agents (Bouvier et al., 1994; van Tuyl et al., 1992; Taylor et al., 1976).
+In the late 1930s it was discovered by that colchicine inhibits the formation of spindle fibers and effectively arrests mitosis at the anaphase stage.
+At this point, the chromosmes have multiplied but cell division has not yet taken place resulting in polyploid cells.
+In later years, a number of other mitotic inhibitors, including oryzalin, trifluralin, amiprophos-methyl, and N2O gas have been identified and used as doubling agents (Bouvier et al., 1994; van Tuyl et al., 1992; Taylor et al., 1976).

-Methods for applying these agents vary.
+Methods for applying these agents varies.
 One of the easiest and most effective methods is to work with a large number of seedlings with small, actively growing meristems.
-Seedlings can be soaked or the apical meristems can be submerged with different concentrations, durations, or frequencies of a given doubling agent.
-Shoots on older plants can be treated, but it is often less successful and results in a greater percentage of cytochimeras.
+Seedlings can be soaked or the apical meristems can be submerged or sprayed with different concentrations, durations, or frequencies of a given doubling agent.

+Shoots on older plants can be treated, but it is often less successful.
 Treatment of smaller axillary or sub-axillary meristems is sometimes more effective.
 Chemical solutions can be applied to buds using cotton, agar, or lanolin or by dipping branch tips into a solution for a few hours or days.
 Surfactants, wetting agents, and other carriers (dimethyl sulfoxide) are sometimes used to enhance efficacy.